 We hope our stories may help you with some of yours.

-What causes stillbirth?
+What caused Kendall's stillbirth?
+In our case, after an examination of the placenta, a true (tightened) knot in Kendall’s umbilical cord was found.
 Although there are lots of indications or causes for stillbirth (including infection, umbilical cord accidents, diabetic conditions, genetic factors, placental problems, eclampsia, and high blood pressure) in about 50% of the cases, the reason for death is unknown (www.wisegeek.com).
-In our case, after an examination of the placenta, a true (tightened) knot in Kendall’s umbilical cord was found.

 Describe your experience with stillbirth.
 At 39 weeks in my pregnancy, I noticed a lack of fetal movement one evening after enjoying a lovely, physically active, gorgeous autumn day.
 I called my mom and then my midwife, and when there was still no movement after taking some advice from them, my husband and I met our midwife at the hospital to do a fetal-monitoring test.
 Shortly after, we found out that our baby was no longer alive.
 I was induced the next day and gave birth naturally to our daughter on September 8, 2006, at 8:17am.
 Kendall was born at 6 1b, 3 oz and we spent the day with her until Billingsley Funeral Home came to the hospital to take her to be cremated.
 Were there any signs that something might go wrong?
 Not at all.
 My pregnancy was glorious and complication-free.
 All of my check-ups with my midwife were great.
 My prenatal care was thorough, my state of being was vibrant, and my optimism was overflowing.

-What emotions did you experience after Kendall’s birth?
-Confusion.
+The emotions I experienced after Kendall’s birth: Confusion.
 Shock.
 Hopelessness.
 Impatience.
 Relief.
 Guilt.
 Dread.
 Despair.
 Jealousy.
 Anger.
 Doubt.

-What personal growth has occurred as a result of having a stillbirth experience?
-I learned a lot about acceptance after experiencing such grief.
+Personal growth that occurred as a result of having a stillbirth experience: I learned a lot about acceptance after experiencing such grief.
 I learned even more how precious life is.
 I have been able to become much more empathetic to other people’s struggles with loss in all capacities.
 In telling people the truth about our situation, we have discovered conversations and connections with others who have similar stories of loss, grief or overcoming barriers to parenthood.
 My relationship with my friends and family has grown stronger as we all recognize how lucky we are to be here and to have the chance to experience a life that many babies don’t get to.

 The next day, Mandy is in hospital to deliver Bug.
 Bug waits.
 That night I sleep in a chair in the hospital room, alongside Mandy’s bed, waking at the squeeze of my hand to time contractions.
 In the morning, September 8th, Bug is born.
 There is plenty of crying, but none is from the beautiful baby girl who is soon named Kendall Pearson Bird.
 We hold her, talk to her, rock her, spend seven hours with her before she needs to be taken away.
 I have a sinking feeling.